codio/knowledge/source/common/develop/ide/editing/autocomplete.rst

 Tern and javascript
 -------------------
 We support intelligent autocomplete using TernJS.
-Tern also supports explicit directives in the **.tern-project** file, which you can move to the root of your project.
+Tern also supports explicit directives in the **.tern-project** file, which you can move to the root (`/home/codio/workspace` or `~/workspace`) of your project.

 The file looks like this: